tsaridas/stremio-docker/README.md

 ## Builds

-Builds are setup to make images for :
+Builds are setup to make images for the below arch :

-linux/arm/v6,linux/amd64,linux/arm64/v8,linux/arm/v7

-there are two builds.
+* linux/arm/v6
+* linux/amd64
+* linux/arm64/v8
+* linux/arm/v7

+### Build tags

-latest -> ones I tested all three options I described and release nightly -> builds daily from development branches testing -> only builds for arm64
+* latest -> ones I tested all three options I described and release
+* nightly -> builds daily from development branch of web player and gets latest version of server.
+* testing -> only builds for arm64 and pushes to ghcr.
+* release version (example v1.0.0) -> to have old releases available

 ## Common Use Cases - ToDo